 Let’s get this out of the way right up front.
-This post is about “the f-bomb” and various other four- through fourteen-letter words and phrases that are generally not used in polite company.
-Swear words, curse words, obscenities, vulgarities, the whole lot, and the words we sometimes substitute for them.
+This post is about the “f-bomb” and various other phrases and four- through fourteen-letter words that are generally not used in polite company: swear words, curse words, obscenities, vulgarities, the whole lot, and the words we sometimes substitute for them.
 As a matter of convenience, I’ll call everything swearing.

 I know you’ve all heard the usual advice to writers and their reviewers: if swear words are natural parts of a character’s way of speaking, don’t be shy about using them, even if that’s not the way you speak.

-But if that’s all the advice a writer gets, it’s not enough, nor is it enough for a critiquer trying to determine if such language is being used as it should.
+But that’s not really enough advice for a writer, nor is it enough for a critiquer trying to determine if such language is being used as it should.
 That’s what I want to get into now.

 - Show extreme emotion;

-- Show a character’s response to great physical pain or a sudden, unpleasant surprise;
+- Show a character’s response to great physical pain or a sudden, often unpleasant surprise;

-- Describe or add emphasis to the (usually negative) description of another character, an action, an idea, etc.; or
+- Describe, reveal an attitude about, or add emphasis to the (usually negative) description of another character, an action, an idea, etc.; or

 Even when swearing is part of a character’s persona, swearing at random or too much is a problem.
 If a character swears all the time, it won’t take long before the reader feels like she’s being beaten over the head with it.
 Once the author has established that a character swears a lot, he doesn’t need to show every instance.

 Swearing also needs to be consistent with the time and culture of the story.
 If one 17th century pirate calls another a scurvy dog, readers will accept that.
 If Edna calls Millicent that at their weekly tea, however, it’s going to make the reader wonder.
-Swearing always calls attention to itself but the writer needs to make sure it’s the right kind of attention.
+Swearing always calls attention to itself, which is why the writer needs to make sure it’s drawing the right kind of attention.

-Writers sometimes make up words to take the places of current swear words.
-Most often in science fiction and fantasy, they’ll do it to introduce the swear words of the story’s time or place.
+Writers sometimes make up words to take the place of current swear words.
+Most often in science fiction and fantasy, they’ll do it to introduce what they want the reader to believe are the swear words of the story’s time or place.
 These words almost always fail.
-They stand out just because they’re made up, rather than part of the regular vernacular.
+They stand out just because they’re made up, rather than part of the reader’s regular vernacular.

-Writers who don’t want to use real swear words will do the same in work they expect teens and younger kids to read.
-Unfortunately that taboo has become outdated.
-Writers are no longer protecting kids from words they don’t already know; just visit any junior high school or middle school playground.
+Writers who don’t want to use real swear words in work they expect teens and younger kids to read may make up swear words too.
+Unfortunately that response to a perceived taboo has become outdated, and there are better ways of setting a better example.
+Writers are no longer protecting kids from words they don’t already know: just visit any junior high school or middle school playground.

 Swearing can appear in narrative as well as dialog.
 It can be used in an indirect quote, such as, “Bob had been heard to refer to Ted as a fucking idiot.”
-This example also illustrates another purpose for swearing: to reveal an attitude.
+This reveals something about Bob, Ted, and their relationship.

 - Does it: